krisxoofoo/Pagemap-ImageWall/README.md

 INSTALLATION
 ============
-- Download a copy from http://getpagemap.com/pagemap-imagewall and unpack it on your webserver.
+- Download a copy from http://getpagemap.com/pagemap-imagewall or https://github.com/krisxoofoo/Pagemap-ImageWall/archive/master.zip and unpack it on your webserver.
 - Open your web browser and go to the script at http://www.yourdomain.com/index.php
 - That's it.
 If you want to configure the script see next chapters.